 The unsecured deployment of IoT devices directly connected to the internet is the reason organizations need to factor in security at the application level and device level within their security posture.
 Network security is not enough to detect and identify the cause of a breach due to an unsecured IoT device.
 Organizations need to research their devices before making a purchase and ensure manufacturers have release notes that show that the manufacturer hase been releasing timely security patches for discovered vulnerabilities.
 Insight into their secure software development lifecycle (SDLC) process would be an added review.

 As the pandemic continues, we will see an upswing in IoT usage both in the healthcare industry and other sectors such as manufacturing.
-In the wake of two massive cybersecurity attacks, the Biden administration is taking a number of steps to try and improve cyber security.
+Therefore, healthcare IoT security, and IoT device security in general, should be top of mind.
+In the wake of two massive cybersecurity attacks, the Biden administration is taking a number of steps to try and improve cybersecurity.

 In December 2020, the Internet of Things (IoT) Cybersecurity Improvement Act was signed into law, this bill is intended to issue recommendations for secure development, identity management, patching, and configuration management for IoT devices and only applies to federal procurement, however, this is a step in the right direction.
 These recommendations are consistent with the National Institute of Standards and Technology (NIST) standards and lays down the framework for a federal law that manufacturers can follow to ensure the safety and privacy of their end users.